A forensic analysis of Dan Gosling’s Merseyside Derby goal missed by ITV

-Everton fans will have fond memories of the 2008-09 season in which they made the FA Cup final – but one of the most memorable goals of that campaign was never even seen by many.
+Everton fans will have some great memories of the 2008-09 season in which they made the FA Cup final – but one of the most memorable goals of that campaign was never even seen by many.

 The Blues got to the final the hard way, seeing off Premier League opposition in every round from the fourth onwards, with the first of those perhaps the sweetest of them all, a first Merseyside Derby victory in seven, secured at the very last through Dan Gosling.